 - Program Fit

-Shortlisted teams will be notified on March 12 and asked to participate in a 30-minute video interview with Accelerator staff.
-These interviews will take place from March 15-16 and will include an additional 5-10 minutes for founder Q&A.
+Shortlisted teams will be notified on March 15 and asked to participate in a 30-minute video interview with Accelerator staff.
+These interviews will take place from March 18 - March 19 and will include an additional 5-10 minutes for founder Q&A.

-Frequently asked questions –
+Frequently Asked Questions –

-To the WHU Summer Accelerator.
+To the WHU Accelerator.

 Although complete teams are preferred, the WHU Accelerator does not exclude solo founders from applying.
 But it is important to clearly justify why being a solo founder is a strategic decision at this stage of the venture.